Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Europe produced wool and linen textiles and imported silk from the Far East ; cotton, chintz, and muslin from India.
-In the late 1700s, England exported fabric to the New World where where raw cotton had become a commodity sent to England for production.
+Europe produced wool and linen textiles.
+It imported silk from the Far East and cotton, chintz, and muslin from India.
+In the late 1700s, England exported fabric to the New World where raw cotton had become a commodity sent to England for production.

 While the upper class had clothing made for them, commoners still spun, wove, and made their own garments.
 The urban underclass purchased used goods from dealers.
 Early in the century, clothing was very expensive but new inventions and the increased availability of cotton brought costs down in later years.

 The flying shuttle, invented in 1733, increased the speed of weaving.
 In 1785, Cartwright's power loom made weaving even faster.
-Eli Whitney's cotton gin (1793), later improved by Hogden Holmes was based on India's churka (an early cotton gin) which removed the seeds from the boll to speed up production leading to America's dominance in the cotton market as well as the enslavement of millions of Africans.
+Eli Whitney's cotton gin (1793), later improved by Hogden Holmes, was based on India's churka (an early cotton gin) which removed the seeds from the boll to speed up production.
+The machine led to America's dominance in the cotton market as well as the enslavement of millions of Africans.

 Europe's beautifully patterned silks permeated style in the early 1700s.
 By the century's end, soft muslin from India replaced heavier garments.

-Slender, asymetrical curves and soft drapery dominated women costume of the early 18th century.
+Slender, asymetrical curves and soft drapery dominated women's costumes of the early 18th century.
 France greatly influenced women's styles in clothing and the decorative arts.

 The mantua was a gown made of one long piece of fabric draped over the shoulders.
-The loose fitting bodice was not boned or stiffened.
+The loose-fitting bodice was not boned or stiffened.
 Worn without a corset, a mantua began as a comfortable garment but evolved over the years into a more formal gown.
 Fabric was drawn up and pulled back to reveal the petticoat.
-Rear fabric hung in soft pleats at the top of the back to hang down into a train.
+The silk damask fabric hung in soft pleats at the top to a belted waist and hung down into a train.
 The train was later taken up and draped.

 Hoops came into vogue by 1710.
-Cone shaped hoops made of whale bone (actually baleen) were sewn into heavy petticoats.
-By the 1729s dome shaped hoops increased the size of skirts.
+Cone-shaped hoops made of whale bone (actually baleen) were sewn into heavy petticoats.
+By the 1720s, dome-shaped hoops increased the size of skirts.

 Court etiquette demanded rigid, formal attire.
 Women wore corsets that accentuated an extremely stiff posture.
 Called stays, corsets were made of stiffened fabric with boning in front and back.
 They laced in back, in front, or at the sides.
-Court costume was made of high quality, expensive materials including silks, stains, and taffeta.
+Court costume was made of high-quality, expensive materials including silks, satins, and taffeta.

 Pannier (pronounced "pahn-yay") means basket in French.
 Wicker contraptions attached near the hips added width to skirts creating a swaying effect when women walked, revealing more of the leg than in the past.
 By 1740, panniers expanded to extreme widths which made it difficult to enter a doorway.
 Excessive widths drew ridicule from many fronts and caused men to complain that women now took up too much space..
 This style remained a staple of court dress until 1760.